-South Korean government executives and officials gain valuable skills and build stronger ties with Georgia through International Center professional development programs offered in partnership with the Seoul Municipal Government (SMG) and the Governors Association of Korea (GAOK).
+South Korean government executives and officials gain valuable skills and build stronger ties with Georgia through our international professional development programs offered in partnership with the Seoul Municipal Government (SMG) and the Governors Association of Korea (GAOK).

-of assistance and research between the organizations and created opportunities between
+research between the organizations and created opportunities between Georgia and South

 Officials from SMG can participate in short- and long-term programs that help strengthen their public administration and leadership skills and encourage cultural exchange between South Korea and the United States.
 During long-term training programs, we host high-ranking Seoul officials for yearlong internships while they participate in training and UGA courses while fostering relationships with government and business leaders.

-The agreement between the International Center and SMG designated the International Center as manager of all short-term training programs to the United States.
+The agreement between us and SMG designated our international services as manager of all short-term training programs to the United States.

 SMG delegations visit Georgia and other U.S. cities to

 meet with government, community and business leaders

 During a recent program, 21 Seoul government managers visited New York, Boston and Washington, D.C. to participate in meetings facilitated by us.
 The officials discussed future trade and economic partnerships and regional transportation planning issues with their U.S. counterparts and visited Kia Motors Manufacturing Georgia.

 Representatives from the GAOK are working closely with us to learn more about designing and implementing professional development and training programs in Korea.
 We coordinate visits by delegations of Korean officials to the Institute of Government so that they can observe our work and interact with faculty.
 The ultimate goal is to create a similar "Institute of Government" in Korea in partnership with us.